mobs3288/Kuro-rest/README.md

 - Use the provided endpoints to retrieve data about figures, entries, and collections from MyFigureCollection.
 - Make HTTP GET requests to the respective endpoints with appropriate parameters to fetch the desired information.

+## Contribution

+Contributions to Kuro are welcomed and encouraged!
+If you'd like to contribute to the project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/contribution`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature/contribution`).
+6. Create a new Pull Request.

+Please ensure that your contributions adhere to the project's coding standards and follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+If you have any questions or need assistance, feel free to open an issue or reach out to the project maintainers.

 ## Disclaimer:
 This project is intended for facilitating access to data from MyFigureCollection.
 Please ensure compliance with MyFigureCollection's terms of service and policies when using this API.
 Use responsibly and ethically.